Covid-19 coronavirus: Over 70s urged to stay home

 By Rachel Thomas of RNZ

-An Auckland man whose wife is going though chemotherapy is begging New Zealanders to "pause and think" before they leave the house and put other at risk.
+An Auckland man whose wife is going through chemotherapy is begging New Zealanders to "pause and think" before they leave the house and put others at risk.

 Martin* and his wife, Verna*, live in Gulf Harbour.
 Verna has stage three breast cancer and has been undergoing chemotherapy since January.